 Mixing iron and vitamin C can be as simple as squeezing lemon juice into your vegetables to optimize the process.

-Say yes to healthy fats
+Say yes to some fats

-Olive oil, avocados, nuts, and pumpkin seeds are excellent sources of healthy, unsaturated fats.
+Olive oil, avocados, nuts, and pumpkin seeds are excellent sources of unsaturated fats.
 FeelGood Organic Superfoods® Coconut MCT Oil powder is also a great source of C8 and C10 fats to incorporate in your diet.

 Eat or Drink?